InseeFrLab/disiz/README.md

 This project is under active development.
 It's APIs are susceptible to change until v1.

-WARNING: `onyxia-ui` isn't currently working with SSR.
+WARNING: `disiz` isn't currently working with SSR.
 (You can't use it with Next.js)

 # Motivation